A pre-application meeting is an opportunity for you to discuss your proposed project with Council staff.

 If you are not sure whether you need a pre-application meeting, contact the Council on (03) 941 8686 or email CCGRegulatoryAdvice@ccc.govt.nz.

-If you are planning a large development, subdivision or building that may need consents or permits, we recommend you engage an experienced professional (New Zealand Planning Institutes Online Consultants Directory(external link)) as they will be able to help you make informed decisions about your proposal and submit a comprehensive consent application for you.
+If you are planning a large development, subdivision or building that may need consents or permits, we recommend you engage an experienced professional (see the New Zealand Planning Institutes Online Consultants Directory(external link)) as they will be able to help you make informed decisions about your proposal and submit a comprehensive consent application for you.

 Please note: Pre-application meetings are confidential; information about these meetings cannot be disclosed to other parties.